 Avoid Doomsday Advice

-There’s a common talking point in the industry that says if your HVAC system is more than 10 years old and in need of a repair that’s more than $500, that it’s time to replace.
-We hear that during trainings from manufacturers all the time.
+There’s a common talking point in the industry — often referred to as the $5,000-rule — that says if the age of your HVAC system multiplied by the cost of the repair is more than $5,000, replace the system.
+As technicians, we often hear that during trainings from manufacturers.
 There’s a time and place where that advice may be true but in our experience, it’s just a high-pressure sales tactic.
 There are better ways to decide what’s right for you, so don’t give up hope.

 If You’ve Tried A Band-aid Fix and Something New Arises, It Might Be Time To Buy